Centre for Studies in Social Sciences, India, and IZA, Germany

 -

-Indraneel DasguptaSaibal Kar, March 2018The Indian economy entered an ongoing process of trade liberalization, domestic deregulation, and privatization of public sector units in 1991.
-Since then, per capita output has increased significantly, while the overall unemployment rate has remained low.
-However, labor force participation rates have fallen sharply, especially for women.
-In addition, youth unemployment remains stubbornly high, an overwhelming proportion of the labor force continues to work in the informal sector, and there is little evidence of a sustained rise in wages for either unskilled rural or factory workers.MoreLess -
+Indraneel DasguptaSaibal Kar, October 2025The Indian economy entered an ongoing process of trade liberalization, domestic deregulation, and privatization of public sector units in 1991.
+Since then, per capita output has increased significantly, while the overall unemployment rate has remained moderate.
+However, labor force participation rates fell sharply, though recovering for women since 2020.
+Youth unemployment remains high, an overwhelming proportion of the labor force continues to work in the informal sector, labor movement out of agriculture is slow, and there is little evidence of a sustained rise in wages for either unskilled rural or factory workers.MoreLess -

 Do economic reforms hurt or help the informal labor market?